Thurles: Primary

 Primary schools serving the area include Gaelscoil Bhríde, Scoil Ailbhe CBS, Scoil Angela (Ursuline Convent) and Scoil Mhuire na Toirbhirte (Presentation Convent).

 Secondary

-Secondary schools include Thurles C.B.S., Coláiste Mhuire co-educational school, Presentation Convent and the Ursuline Convent.
+Secondary schools include Thurles CBS, Coláiste Mhuire co-educational school, Presentation Convent and the Ursuline Convent.

 Third-level and adult education

 MIC St. Patrick's Campus, a former seminary runs teacher training degree courses.
 From 2011 to 2015 on its degrees were awarded by the University of Limerick.
-It is now part of Mary Immaculate College offering full-time courses in Irish, Religion, Business Studies and Accounting.
-From September 2019 the college will also offer courses in Maths.
+It is now part of Mary Immaculate College offering full-time courses in Irish, Religion, Business Studies, Accounting, Maths and Home Economics.

 A third-level college, the LIT Tipperary (formerly Tipperary Institute or TRBDI and later renamed Limerick Institute of Technology Tipperary), was established in 1998.

 The Pallotine College in Thurles is a retreat, vocations and missions centre for the order.

 Other third-level and further education schools include Colaiste Eile, Colaiste Mhuire Adult Education and Thurles Community Training Centre.